 Ahhhh, the age-old standard of employee benefits resources: the benefits guide.
 If we’re honest, we sometimes wish they were never born.
-At their worst, they’re as thick as a Restoration Hardware catalog, are full of jargon and complicated concepts, and if we had a nickel for all of the confusing acronyms they included, well…you know the rest.
+At their worst, they’re as thick as a Restoration Hardware catalog and full of jargon and complicated concepts.
+If we had a nickel for all of the confusing acronyms they included, well…you know the rest.

 For so long, we’ve basically been asking employees to figure out their benefits by sorting through a textbook.
 And that doesn’t work.
 Employees aren’t making smarter choices at enrollment, and they don’t understand how to actually use their benefits throughout the year.
 And it shows: 2 in 5 employees say they don’t understand the benefits communications their employers send out.
 Worse, 1 in 3 admit they’ve never taken action as a result of their employer’s benefits communication. 😩

 How do they want it?
 Through an interactive tool that gives them personalized recommendations based on their unique situation, or via a mobile app.
 And as more companies adjust to a virtual open enrollment, HR teams are embracing a multi-channel approach to benefits education, that meets employees where they are.

 But, we must admit that sometimes an employee benefits guide is a necessary evil.
 It’s not an end-all, be-all, but it can be helpful to have one central place where employees can search for answers if they have benefits questions.

 So, if we’re going to do it, we might as well make it good, right?
 Here are nine ways to improve your open enrollment benefits guide this year:

 First things first.
 If you’re still printing your benefits guide, it’s time to think about stopping.
 Not only is it a waste of paper, but it’s also a drain on your HR budget.
 And employees don’t want to read through a paper packet any more than you do.